Randwick City Council

-The Mayor of the City of Randwick is Cr.
-Dylan Parker, a member of NSW Labor, who was first elected on 30 September 2021.
+The mayor of the City of Randwick is Cr.
+Dylan Parker, a member of the Australian Labor Party, who was elected on 8 October 2024.

 Suburbs and localities in the local government area

 Suburbs and localities in the City of Randwick are:

 These localities are also serviced by Randwick Council:

 History

-Indigenous Australian history in the area dates back tens of thousands of years.
-The local people at the time of colonisation were the Cadigal of the Dharug language group.
-European settlement led to the deaths of many Cadigal via introduced diseases or in conflict with settlers.
-The surviving Cadigal left the area or were pushed to the fringes of settlement.
-By the mid-nineteenth century, the original tribal groupings had been effectively destroyed.
+The City of Randwick was first proclaimed th Municipality of Randwick on 23 February 1859 in the New South Wales Government Gazette and under the provisions of the Municipalities Act 1858.
+The municipality was officially proclaimed the City of Randwick with effect from 1 July 1990 by the Governor of New South Wales, Rear Admiral Sir David Martin on 27 June 1990.

-The name Randwick comes from the village of Randwick in Gloucestershire, England, birthplace of the district's first mayor Simeon Henry Pearce.
 The area was home to a few wealthy landowners and the poor residents of several shantytowns until the 1880s, when the coming of trams from Sydney brought extensive suburban development.
-This development continued steadily, with new tram lines (long since demolished) opening up most of the city for subdivision by the early 1900s.
 The New South Wales University of Technology opened at Kensington in 1949 on the site of Kensington Racecourse, eventually becoming the University of New South Wales.

 A 2015 review of local government boundaries recommended that the City of Randwick merge with the Waverley and Woollahra councils to form a new council with an area of 58 km2 and support a population of approximately 274,000.
-Following an independent review, in May 2016 the NSW Government sought to dismiss the Council and force its amalgamation with Woollahra and Waverley councils.
+Following an independent review, in May 2016 the NSW Government sought to dismiss the council and force its amalgamation with Woollahra and Waverley councils.
 Woollahra Council instigated legal action claiming that there was procedural unfairness and that a KPMG report at the centre of merger proposals had been "misleading".
 The matter was heard before the NSW Court of Appeal who, in December 2016, unanimously dismissed Woollahra Council's appeal, finding no merit in its arguments that the proposed merger with Waverley and Randwick councils was invalid.
 In July 2017, the Berejiklian government decided to abandon the forced merger of the Woollahra, Waverley and Randwick local government areas, along with several other proposed forced mergers.